-The concern generally speaking, arises from the disparity between the level of comfort a not-for-profit organisation can provide a volunteer director and the level of comfort of the volunteer director seeks.
+The concern generally speaking, arises from the disparity between the level of comfort a not-for-profit organisation can provide a volunteer director and the level of comfort that the volunteer director seeks.

-For the most part, the duties of a volunteer director are the same as those of any company director under the Corporations Act 2001 (Cth) (the Act), consisting namely of the duty,
+For the most part, the duties of a volunteer director are the same as those under the common law, which, are also those of any company director under the Corporations Act 2001 (the Act), consisting namely of the duty:

-- to avoid allowing the company to trade whilst insolvent
+- to avoid allowing the company to trade while insolvent

 - to act in good faith